 Dr. Andruska is a board-certified neurologist and fellowship-trained movement disorders specialist.
 She believes in a patient-centered approach to the treatment of all movement disorders.
 She also has expertise in the use of focused ultrasound, deep brain stimulation, and botulinum toxin injections for Parkinson’s disease, essential tremor, dystonia, and more.

 She attended the University of Texas at Austin, where she received her undergraduate degree in biology.
 After graduation she worked as a genetics researcher at the Baylor College of Medicine in Houston, Texas.
-She then attended the University of Minnesota and completed the National Institute of Health’s Medical Scientist Training Program, earning both an MD and a PhD.
-She received a competitive Kirschstein predoctoral fellowship to support her PhD research, which focused on the biochemistry of inherited neurodegenerative disease.
+She then attended the University of Minnesota as a predoctoral fellow of the National Institute of Health’s Medical Scientist Training Program, earning both an MD and a PhD.
+She received a competitive Kirschstein fellowship to support her PhD research, which focused on the biochemistry of inherited neurodegenerative disease.

 Dr. Andruska completed her neurology residency at Washington University in Saint Louis, where she also served as its first Chief Resident of Education.
 She was the recipient of the Irwin Levy Prize for Teaching and the Abdullah M. Nassief Award for Neurology.
 While at Washington University, she researched the molecular and genetic mechanisms of Parkinson disease.
 She completed her sub-specialty Movement Disorders Fellowship at Stanford University.

-At the Parkinson’s Institute and Clinical Center, she was Medical Director of the movement disorders clinic and led a large clinical research program.
+At the Parkinson’s Institute and Clinical Center, she was Medical Director of the Movement Disorders Clinic and led a robust clinical research program.
 Currently, she serves as head of the California Movement Disorders Center and Chief Scientific Officer of The Neuroscience Research Institute.